apostrophecms/docs/docs/guide/users.md

 # Users and user roles

-A **"user"** in Apostrophe is an account (usually for a human or benevolent robot) that can be used to log into the website.
+A **"user"** in Apostrophe is an account (usually for a human or benevolent robot) that can be used to log into the editing interface.
 Beyond that, users get specific sets of permissions based on the **role** they are assigned.
-More on that to come.

 ## Adding new users